KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/staff-of-the-scarlet-sands-stacks-snapshot)

 **Finding:**
-The Dream of the Scarlet Sands stacks (which turn EM into ATK) from the Staff of the Scarlet Sands (SotSS) snapshot the character's current EM when obtaining each stack.
+The Dream of the Scarlet Sands stacks (which increase ATK based on EM) from the Staff of the Scarlet Sands (SotSS) snapshot the character's current EM when obtaining each stack.

 **Evidence:**
 [YouTube](https://youtu.be/KYzDUjN5XJo)